spring-attic/spring-flex/readme.txt

 The contents of each jar and its dependencies are noted.
 Dependencies in [brackets] are optional, and are just necessary for certain functionality.

-* org.springframework.flex-1.5.0.M1.jar
+* spring-flex-core-1.5.0.M1.jar
-- Contents: The Spring BlazeDS Integration library, containing Spring's integration for Adobe BlazeDS.
+- Contents: The Spring BlazeDS Integration core library, containing Spring's integration for Adobe BlazeDS.
 - Runtime Dependencies ([] indicates optional) : Spring Core, Spring MVC, BlazeDS, Commons Logging and HttpClient, CGLib, Backport of javax.util.concurrent, [Spring Security], [Spring Integration], [Spring JMS], [Jackson]